tadaspetra/agora/call_summary/GUIDE.md

 ```

 ## Save the Transcription
-We have covered the transcription part, now we need to get the transcribed text, and prompt an AI to give us a summary.
-The simplest way to do this is to just concatenate a long string of the responses.
-There are definitely more sophisticated ways to do it, but for this demo it is good enough.
+We have covered the transcription part.
+Now, we need to get the transcribed text and prompt an AI to give us a summary.
+The simplest way to do this is to concatenate a long string of responses.
+There are definitely more sophisticated ways to do it, but for this demo, it is good enough.

-We can hold a string called `transcription` and add the text as it is finalized.
+We can hold a string called `transcription` and add the text as it finalizes.

 ```dart
  onStreamMessage: (RtcConnection connection, int uid, int streamId,